Welcome to the A-to-Z Guide, your detailed source on how things work at Nationals Park.

 Booths are located behind Sections 107, 138, 236, 304, 312 and 319.

 Televisions and Radios

-Personal televisions and radios may be brought into Nationals Parkthough the use of headphones is required.
+Personal, battery-powered televisions and radios may be brought into Nationals Park, though the use of headphones is required.

-Daily tours of Nationals Park are offered from March through mid-November.
+Daily tours of Nationals Park are offered from March through November.
 Please check the availability of tour dates at nationals.com/tours.
-The cost of tour tickets is $15 for adults, with discounts available for kids, seniors, active duty military with an ID card and groups of 15 or more.
-Tickets are available for purchase online, by phone and at the ballpark's Main Box Office located at the Center Field Gate.
-You may also schedule a private tour by e-mailing firstname.lastname@example.org.
+The cost of tour tickets start at $15 for adults for our Senator's Tour and $35 for adults for our Governor's Tour with discounts available for kids, seniors, active duty military with an ID card and groups of 20 or more.
 Proceeds from the tours benefit the Washington Nationals Dream Foundation.
+Tickets are available for purchase online, by phone and at the Nationals Park Box Office located at the Center Field Gate.
+Wheelchairs are available for tours as well as auxiliary aids for our hearing-impaired guests.
+You may also schedule a private tour by emailing email@example.com.
+For additional information please contact via email or phone (202.640.7581).

 Small, collapsible umbrellas that will fit into a backpack or bag of the maximum allowed size (See BAGS AND BACKPACKS) are allowed in Nationals Park.
-Any umbrella that blocks sight lines or becomes a nuisance for any reason to other guests is not permitted.
-Ushers reserve the right to ask guests to lower their umbrellas for the enjoyment of all guests in attendance.
+Any umbrella that blocks sightlines or becomes a nuisance for any reason to other guests is not permitted.
+Guest Experience Representatives reserve the right to ask guests to lower their umbrellas for the enjoyment of all guests in attendance.
 See GUEST CONDUCT POLICY (Prohibited Items).